hzqst/MetaHookSv/README.md

 * The new "svencoop.exe" is renamed from "metahook.exe", you could run game from "metahook.exe -game svencoop" however it will cause game crash when changing video settings.

-* The SDL2.dll fixes a bug that the original SDL's IME input handler was causing buffer overflow and game crash. you don't need to copy it if you don't have a non-english IME.
+* The SDL2.dll fixes a bug that the IME input handler from original SDL library provided by valve was causing buffer overflow and game crash when using non-english IME. you don't need to copy it if you don't have a non-english IME.

 ## Build Instruction